jielyugt/more_money/README.md

 # HackGT 6 Project
+by Bingze Cai, Xiaoying Yang and Jie Lyu

 ## Description
 More Money helps you save and invest whenever you shop.
 The inspiration came from an observation, both from our personal experience and our friends, that sometimes we pay extra $$$ for something that is not worth it, just because we feel good for paying that extra $$$.
 So we though about why don't we make an app that let people keep that good feeling but also save the money for them.
 So we made More Money.